-We believe that students learn best in an environment where differentiated instruction is used, so that each student has multiple options for taking in information and making sense of ideas.
-To differentiate instruction is to recognize students varying background knowledge, readiness, language, preferences in learning, interests, and to react responsively.
-The Homestead implements a flexible approach to teaching and we are able to adjust curriculum and its distribution.
+We recognize that students have varying backgrounds of knowledge, readiness, language, learning preferences, interests.
+The Homestead implements a flexible apporach to teaching and we are able to adjust curriculum and its distribution.
 In order to vary instructional approaches, we observe the three different learning styles (visual, auditory, kinesthetic) and understand which style best fits each student with various levels of support and complexity.
-In order to provide quality instruction there are several steps.
-They are: